dherediat97/RickAndMortyApp/README.md

   <h3 align="center">RickAndMortyApp</h3>

   <p align="center">
-    An app that show the character list of the TV Animated Series Rick & Morty
+    An app that show the characters list of the TV Animated Series Rick & Morty
     <br />
+    This app provides a filter for search any character by name, status(Alive, Dead, Unknown), gender and specie
   </p>
 </div>